VoidEssy/PublishSubscribePatternSample/README.md

 Which subscribers can handle, presently their handling capabilities are based on the handlers supplied to them on initialization time.

 The selection of appropriate handler is achieved via Strategy Pattern.

+The main flow is controlled from Program.CS in PublishSubscribeSample Project, set it as your startup project.